ZJU-FAST-Lab/e2e_opt/README.md

-# e2e_opt
+# Learning to Plan Maneuverable and Agile Flight trajectory with Optimization Embedded Networks

-Learning to Plan Maneuverable and Agile Flight Trajectory with Optimization Embedded Networks
+The project page is [here](https://zju-fast-lab.github.io/e2e_opt/).